-Classroom Etiquette: Laptops, cell phones, or other computer devices have no place in this classroom.
-You must keep these devices put away while you are here.
+Classroom Etiquette: Please turn off and put away all smartphones and other devices while you are in this class unless otherwise instructed.
 Bring the assigned texts to each class meeting and please arrive on time.

 Assignments and Grading Policy:

 Course Requirements: Have the materials read in full by the time we begin to discuss them in class.
 Active class participation is required.
 Unless otherwise indicated, you should read the whole book.
 Bring the book under discussion with you to class.
 Read actively, taking notes in the margins, and jotting down things you notice and questions you have.